SSilence/sum/README.md

 CONFIG
 ------

 You can configure SUM by adding config.ini in your base dir (same folder where package.json, and README.md is).
+Using compiled sum.exe you can place the config.ini in the same folder as your sum.exe is.
+You can also enter the path of the config.ini as command line argument for sum.exe.

 Per default all configuration values taken from app/default.ini.
 By setting single values in your config.ini you can overwrite them.

 example config.ini in base folder:
 ```